 HMRC Arrears Advice; Help with Tax Problems and Stages of the Escalation Process

 HMRC has significant resources at their disposal to recover unpaid tax; so it’s vitally important to make them a top priority.

 We’ve set out the stages of the escalation process to help you identify what actions HMRC could take, how it would be likely to progress and the actions you can take to address the issue.
 We have also added a useful points section for notable areas of focus.

 (1) Threatening Letters

-Once HMRC has realised that you are having tax problems, they will write to you and explain that your company has a duty to pay its tax and that it may be subject to penalties for late payment of HMRC arrears.
+Once HMRC has realised that you are having tax problems, they will write to you and explain that your company has a duty to pay its tax and that it may be subject to penalties for late payment of tax arrears.
 These letters will be threatening in tone as they are intended to goad you into action.

 What you can do

 The resounding advice at this stage and all later stages is not to ignore the letters.
-Ignoring HMRC will not make the problem disappear.
+Ignoring the situation will not make the problem disappear.
 On the other hand, if you engage with HMRC about your tax problems, you may be able to stop the situation worsening as quickly as it certainly will if you do nothing.